 - 1. Because the school gym is heavily booked in the winter months, expansion of recreational activities might occur in the Town Hall if supervision is provided and costs are covered. - 2.
 That any State highway improvements to Routes 110 and 113 include a wider shoulder to better accommodate pedestrians and cyclists. - 3.
-A recent survey done by the Parks and Recreation Committees revealed a desire on the part of many for walking trails, for bicycle trails and for X-country ski trails.
-These should be part of a long-range plan for the community. - 4.
+The Planning Commission should explore adding walking trails, bicycle trails and X-country ski trails to the long-range plan for the community.
+These desires were indicated by a community survey. - 4.
 Install a sign to identify public fishing access on Route 110.